-Dr. Meltem Izzetoglu, Assistant Professor of Electrical and Computer Engineering, and Infrascan, Inc. a medical technology manufacturer in Philadelphia. $42,484.
+- Smart Brain Imager—Dr. Meltem Izzetoglu, assistant professor, Electrical and Computer Engineering, and Infrascan, Inc.